berenger-eu/tbfmm/paper/paper.md

 # Summary

 `TBFMM` is a high-performance package that implements the parallel fast multipole method in modern `C++`.
-`TBFMM` was designed with the aim of being easy to customize thanks to both `C++` templates and a fine control of the relation between the different classes of the library.
+`TBFMM` was designed with the aim of being easy to customize thanks to `C++` templates and a fine control of the relation between the different classes of the library.
 Users can implement new FMM kernels, new types of interacting elements or even new parallelization strategies.
-Specifically, `TBFMM` can be used to perform research in HPC to study parallelization and scheduling approaches, but it can also be used as a simulation toolbox for scientists in physics or applied mathematics It enables users to perform simulations while delegating the data structure, the algorithm and the parallelization to the library.
+Specifically, `TBFMM` can be used to perform research in HPC to study parallelization and scheduling approaches, but it can also be used as a simulation toolbox for scientists in physics or applied mathematics.
+It enables users to perform simulations while delegating the data structure, the algorithm and the parallelization to the library.

 # Background

 The FMM [@GREENGARD1987325] has been classified as one of the most important algorithms of the 20th century [@cipra2000best].
 This algorithm was originally designed to solve n-body problems, such as computing pair-wise interactions between particles.
 It reduces the complexity from quadratic (N elements interact with N elements) to a quasi-linear complexity.
-The central idea is to avoid computing all the interactions between the elements by approximating the interactions between elements that are far enough.
+The central idea is to avoid computing the interactions between all the elements by approximating the interactions between elements that are far enough.
-The conditions to make it possible are that the potential of the interactions to be computed must decrease with the distance, and that the kernel to approximate far interaction must exist.
+The conditions to make it possible are that the potential of the interactions must decrease with the distance, and that the kernel to approximate far interaction must exist.
-In fact, providing the approximation kernels for some equations can be quite challenging.
+In fact, providing the approximation kernels for some physical equations can be quite challenging.
 Internally, the FMM is usually implemented with a tree that is mapped over the simulation box.
-A cell, i.e. a node of the tree, represent a part of the simulation box and is used in the algorithm to factorize the interactions between elements.
+A cell, i.e. a node of the tree, represents a part of the simulation box and is used in the algorithm to factorize the interactions between elements.
-The FMM was later extended for different type of simulations with different approximation kernels [@SABARIEGO2004403,pham2012fast,sabariego2004fast,frangi2003coupled,barba2011exafmm,malhotra2015pvfmm,darve2004fast,darve2013optimizing,blanchard2016efficient,blanchard2015fast].
+The FMM was later extended for different type of physical simulations and different approximation kernels [@SABARIEGO2004403,pham2012fast,sabariego2004fast,frangi2003coupled,barba2011exafmm,malhotra2015pvfmm,darve2004fast,darve2013optimizing,blanchard2016efficient,blanchard2015fast].

-The FMM algorithm is described using different operators that use letters to express the type of elements they work on: `P` for particle, `M` for multipole and `L` for local.
+The FMM algorithm is described using six operators that have `X2Y`, where `X` represents the source of the operator and `Y` the destination, which can be `P` for particle, `M` for multipole and `L` for local.
-The term particle is used for legacy reason but it represent the basic elements that interact and for which we want to approximate the interactions.
+The term particle is used for legacy reason but it represents the basic interaction elements that interact and for which we want to approximate the interactions.
 The multipole part represent the aggregation of potential, i.e. it represent what is emitted by a sub-part of the simulation box.
 Whereas, the local part represent the outside that is emitted onto a sub-part of the simulation box.
 The different operators are schematized in Figure \autoref{fig:fmm}.